 If you still want to do clinical work as a physician but don’t have a license and have not completed your residency, your options are limited.
 Most people who finish med school (and an intern year) won’t be in this bracket.
 But there is still opportunity!

 1. Clinical Research Associate

-Clinical Research Associates (CRA’s) are healthcare professionals responsible for helping complete medical research and clinical trials.
-Although the position isn’t always clinical in setting, there is scope if research deals with patients directly.
-CRA’s are growing in demand and you’ll find a good amount of job listings on recruitment sites like Indeed and Glassdoor.
+Clinical Research Associates (CRAs) are healthcare professionals responsible for helping complete medical research and clinical trials.
+Although the position isn’t always clinical in setting, there is a scope for research when/if the position deals with patients directly.
+CRAs are growing in demand and you’ll find a good amount of job listings on recruitment sites like Indeed and Glassdoor.